Wasappli/WAAppRouting/README.md

 You cannot (yet) present a modal controller and then push a detail one.
 Like presenting a login view but pushed onto the signup controller.

 ### Reuse controllers at different locations
-Because the stack retrieval is implemented as dealing with controller class unicity, you cannot have two or more `WAAppRouteEntity` with the same target class when the source controller class is not nil.
+Because the stack retrieval is implemented as dealing with controller class uniquely, you cannot have two or more `WAAppRouteEntity` with the same target class when the source controller class is not nil.
-If you need to reuse the controller at differents places, consider creating simple subclasses of a main controller which handles all the behavior.
+If you need to reuse the controller at different places, consider creating simple subclasses of a main controller which handles all the behavior.

-## The one more thing: avoid having parameters keys hardcoded
+## The one more thing: avoid having parameter keys hardcoded
 ###Purpose
 There is a one more thing to this library which is `WAAppLinkParameters` class.
 The idea behind is to avoid hardcoding the values.
 The behavior is based on an implementation of `WAAppRouterParametersProtocol` protocol, which means that you can provide your own or subclass `WAAppLinkParameters` which provides default behavior and all protocol methods implementation.
-Let's have a look to an example you can find on `SimpleExampleParameters` sample project.
+You can find an example in the `SimpleExampleParameters` project.

 ### Example
 First, create a subclass: